 - 1. Lunch Hour Supervisors shall be entitled to twelve percent (12%) in lieu of benefits. - 2.
-The hours of employment shall be restricted to a daily, one (1) hour period at the assigned school inclusive of the lunch break plus any agreed upon time immediately prior to or after the lunch break.
-Lunch hour supervisors will not be required to work in excess of one (1) hour except in the event of unforeseen or emergent circumstances.
-This must be at the request of the Principal or Vice Principal or Teacher-in-charge. - 3.
+The work schedule shall typically be restricted to a daily, one (1) hour period at the assigned school inclusive of the lunch break plus any agreed upon time immediately prior to or after the lunch break, but shall not be more than two (2) hours per day. - 3.
 It is recognized that employees identified under the School Act may also provide lunch hour supervision pursuant to the School Act.
 This Letter of Understanding is not applicable to those persons. - 4.
 Lunch Hour Supervisors shall not be paid overtime as a result of work performed by them as a Lunch Hour Supervisor. - 5.
 Lunch Hour Supervisors shall be classified as Regular Employees. - 6.
 Seniority for Lunch Hour Supervisors is applied on a classification only basis.
 Seniority shall be accumulated in hours and be effective from the date of employment and maintained as a separate list.